CrunchyData/pg_featureserv/hugo/content/troubleshooting/_index.md

 By default, the log level is set to show errors and warnings only.
 Running the service with debug level logging will provide more information about request processing.
-This includes things like the actual SQL emitted to the database, SQL errors, and timing of queries and responses.
+This can include the actual SQL emitted to the database, SQL errors, and timing of queries and responses.

-To invoke debug mode, run the server with the `--debug` commandline parameter:
+To invoke debug mode, run the server with the `--debug` command-line parameter:
 ```sh
 ./pg_featureserv --debug
 ```